dasmikko/svelte-array-helper/README.md

 # svelte-array-helper
-A dead simple helper for modifying arrays in Svelte, and make the code more readable.
+A dead simple helper for modifying arrays in Svelte, and making the code more readable.

-This library only contains the array methods, that mutate the array
+This library only contains the array methods that mutate the array.

 ## Installation
 ```